gymiyakawa/Libft/README.md

 # LIBFT

-A collection of functions used during 42QC Cursus
+A collection of functions created during the 42 Cursus at 42QC

-Includes ft_printf.

 ## Functions by type: